 1. RVSM Airspace Operations & Maintenance Manual with authorization (LOA) for RVSM.
 An RNP 4 or 10 authorization (LOA) is recommended if you plan transition across the Gulf of Mexico (GoMex) CTA.

-2. Aircraft FAA MMEL with a Maintenance Procedures Document or custom serial number specific MEL with (LOA).
+3. Aircraft FAA MMEL with a Maintenance Procedures Document or custom serial number specific MEL with (LOA) is always required.

-What Are Some Of The Myths About RVSM Manuals And The FAA Approval Process?
+What Are Some Of The Myths About RVSM & SAO Airspace Manuals And The FAA Approval Process?

 One Day Manuals: Despite all the promises you may receive, RVSM Manuals, Aircraft MELs, and most Serial Number Specific Manuals that require information that is specific to an aircraft serial number and component configuration cannot be written in a day.
 An early Falcon 2000 varies considerably from a Falcon 2000LX EASy II as the advancements and combinations of avionics components are quite more complex on the newer 5th generation module type models than on the “black box” type components and it is the same case for the aircraft MEL.
 There is no “cookie cutter” approach as each OEM or STC holder dictates as to which components are critical for RVSM and part numbers can vary considerably by serial number.
 The FAA performs a conformity check with a list of supporting documents for the Aircraft and Flight crew – providing a complete, accurate and complete application is the key factor for a smooth approval process and is usually the most challenging aspect for an older aircraft that has been brought into RVSM airworthiness by an STC or Service Bulletin.